 - Elasticsearch – Elasticsearch hosted by Amazon.
 Kibana access can be enabled to help query and search the logs for any debugging purpose.

-- Curator – AWS recommends using the Lambda and Curator to manage the indices and snapshots of the Elasticsearch cluster.
+- Curator – AWS recommends using Lambda and Curator to manage the indices and snapshots of the Elasticsearch cluster.
 AWS has more details and sample implementation that can be found here

 - Elasticsearch: The Elasticsearch cluster can be scaled both in terms of storage and compute power on AWS.
 Version upgrades are also possible.
 Amazon ES uses a blue/green deployment process when updating domains.
 This means that the number of nodes in the cluster might temporarily increase while your changes are applied.